ukri-excalibur/excalibur-tests/README.md

 ReFrame requires a [Spack Environment](https://spack.readthedocs.io/en/latest/environments.html).
-We provide Spack environments for some of the systems that are part of the ExCALIBUR project.
+We provide Spack environments for some of the systems that are part of the ExCALIBUR and DiRac projects.
 If you want to use a different Spack environment, set the environment variable `EXCALIBUR_SPACK_ENV` to the path of the directory where the environment is.
 If this is not set, ReFrame will try to use the environment for the current system, if known, otherwise it will automatically create a very basic environment.

 ### ReFrame

 [ReFrame](https://reframe-hpc.readthedocs.io/en/stable/) is a high-level framework for writing regression tests for HPC systems.
-For our tests we require ReFrame 3.8.0.
+For our tests we require ReFrame 3.10.1.
 Follow the [official instructions](https://reframe-hpc.readthedocs.io/en/stable/started.html) to install this package.
 Note that ReFrame requires Python 3.6: in your HPC system you may need to load a specific module to have this version of Python available.